idle-binary/principles-of-web-accessibility/README.md

 Designing accessible products and interfaces starts with designing the organizations that deliver them.
 You can deliver accessible work today but who will do it tomorrow?
 Who or what might _undo_ it tomorrow?
 Accessible design might mean building a frontend team consisting of developers well-versed in the frontend.
 It might mean retiring a CMS that prohibits accessible output.
 It might mean briefing editorial staff in how to structure their content.
 If you're fixing inaccessibility yourself, by yourself, your impact will quickly fade.

+## No points for performance

+Companies tend to prioritize _looking_ like they are addressing accessibility over actually doing it.
+They hire accessibility professionals and don’t give them the necessary resources.
+They commission research with disabled participants and refuse to interpret the feedback.
+They pay for audits and don’t implement the recommendations.
+They tell you color contrast needs to be assessed but won’t budge on any color relating to their sacred brand.
+If you want to make a real difference, demand praxis in place of performance.